Minimax Semiparametric Learning With Approximate Sparsity: Approximate Sparsity

-We can be precise about this key difference between approximate sparsity and series approximations by comparing $\mathcal{M}_{C,\xi}$ with a class of functions corresponding to series approximations.
-For $\mathcal{M}_{C,\xi}$ the nonzero components of $a$ are allowed to be coefficients of any of the $p$ dictionary functions, where $p$ can be large, even larger than sample size$.$ In the definition of $\mathcal{M}_{C,\xi}$ it is unknown which dictionary functions are used in the sparse approximate at rate $Ct^{-\xi}$.
+We can be precise about \jelenax{the} key difference between approximate sparsity and basis approximations by defining the latter. \jelenax{For $\mathcal{M}_{C,\xi}$ the nonzero components of $a$ are allowed to be coefficients of any of the $p$ dictionary functions, where $p$ can be large, even larger than sample size$.$ In the definition of $\mathcal{M}_{C,\xi}$ it is unknown which dictionary functions are used in the sparse approximate at rate $Ct^{-\xi}$.
 A series approximation from the semiparametric literature would require that the unknown function be well approximated by a linear combination of the first $t$ functions.
-The set of unknown $v$ allowed here would be
+The set of unknown $v$ allowed here would be }

-For example, suppose that $X$ is continuously distributed with compact support and that dictionary functions are products of all nonnegative powers of $x$ that are weakly increasing in order with $j$.
-If $x$ has dimension $d$ and $v$ is such that $b(x)^{\prime}v$ has bounded derivatives of order $s$ then it is well known that there is $C$ and an ordering of $b(x)$ such that the inequality in the definition of $\mathcal{S}_{C,\xi}$ is satisfied with $\xi=s/d.$ This $\xi$ is the well known rate for approximation of functions in a Holder class.
-Comparing $S_{C,\xi}$ with $\mathcal{M}_{C,\xi}$ we see that the approximately sparse class $\mathcal{M}_{C,\xi}$ extends the notion of a series approximation to allow the best approximating functions to be unknown.
-Approximate sparsity means there is an $t^{-\xi}$ approximation rate without specifying the order/direction/location of the elements of $b(x)$ that give this rate.
-Notice that if $\xi\geq\tilde{\xi}$, then $\mathcal{M}_{C,\xi }\subseteq\mathcal{M}_{C,\tilde{\xi}}$, similarly to $\mathcal{S}_{C,\xi}$ shrinking with $\xi$.
+{For example, suppose that $X$ is continuously distributed with compact support and that dictionary functions are products of all nonnegative powers of $x$ that are weakly increasing in order with $j$.
+If $x$ has dimension $d$ and $v$ is such that $\psi(x)^{\top}v$ has bounded derivatives of order $s$ then it is well known that there is $C$ and an ordering of $\psi(x)$ such that the inequality in the definition of $\mathcal{S}_{C,\xi}$ is satisfied with $\xi=s/d.$ This $\xi$ is the well known rate for approximation of functions in a H\"older class. }